vascocosta/gluonscript/docs/reference.md

 ## `fn split(string: String, sep: String): List`

 Returns a list of substrings obtained by splitting the input string using the specified separator.

+---

+## `fn replace(string: String, old: String, new: String): String`

+Returns a new string where all occurrences of the specified substring are replaced with the provided replacement string.
+The original string is not modified.